static-web-server/static-web-server/docs/content/features/url-rewrites.md

 ### Destination

-The value can be either a local file path that maps to an existing file on the system or an external URL.
+The value can be either a local file path that maps to an existing file on the system or an external URL (URLs only in case of redirection).
 It could look like `/some/directory/file.html`.
 It is worth noting that the `/` at the beginning indicates the server's root directory.

 #### Replacements